raystack/dagger/docs/docs/guides/create_dagger.md

   - With Kafka sink dagger pushes the processed data as protobuf to a Kafka topic.
   - If you have a Kafka cluster set up you are good to run a Kafka sink dagger.
 Enable auto topic creation in Kafka or create a Kafka topic beforehand to push the data.

+  ##### `BigQuery Sink` :
+  - BigQuery is a fully managed enterprise data warehouse that helps you manage and analyze your data with built-in features like machine learning, geospatial analysis, and business intelligence.BigQuery's serverless architecture lets you use SQL queries to answer your organization's biggest questions with zero infrastructure management.
+BigQuery's scalable, distributed analysis engine lets you query terabytes in seconds and petabytes in minutes.
+  - Bigquery Sink is created using the ODPF Depot library.
+  - Depot is a sink connector, which acts as a bridge between data processing systems and real sink.
+You can check out the Depot Github repository [here](https://github.com/odpf/depot/tree/main/docs).

 ## Common Configurations